 On the surface, it would be easy to speculate that the slow pace of technology adoption within the sector is fueling this change.
 Far from it.
 Soaring costs, plummeting results, and a massive amount of consumer debt are the real drivers.

 Simply put, education in America has been commoditized.
 The value of a bachelor’s degree has eroded significantly.

-On one hand, employers view a bachelors degree as the price of entry and are weighing one graduate against another.
-On the other hand, there is growing sentiment that graduates are ill-prepared for the workforce and as a result discount the value of a formal education as compared to experience.
+On one hand, employers view a bachelor’s degree as the price of entry and are weighing one graduate against another.
+On the other hand, there is a growing sentiment among employers that graduates are ill-prepared for the workforce, and as a result, they discount the value of a formal education as compared to experience.

 Despite this plunge in pedigree, college tuition is soaring and students are leaving with, on average, $25,000-$30,000 of debt, an amount that’s increasing at a clip of 5% per year.
 This is silly.
 In all other industries, as a product is commoditized the price goes down.